Why a Purebred German Shepherd Dog?

 The qualities of each generation (size, coat, temperament) are passed on to the next.

 They are sold through various channels but the only source we recommend is from a knowledgeable breeder who specializes in your breed of choice.
 You can visit a number of breeders and compare the dogs, the facilities and the breeders.

 Purchase your GSD from a breeder who holds the same values as you.
 You should be able to have a relationship with your breeder through out your dog's life and even beyond!

 Is a German Shepherd Right For You?

-Whether you choose a long haired or short haired German Shepherd weekly grooming is always a good idea.
+Whether you choose a long haired or short haired GSD weekly grooming is always a good idea.
 Not only will this reduce the amount of hair being shed but it will also make your dog more comfortable and help to keep him free of skin problems.

-The German Shepherd Breed standard sets an ideal height and weight for the both males and females, these standards take into consideration the optimum weight and size in relation to the skeletal and muscular structure required to maintain functionality of the breed.
-In the case of German Shepherds, bigger is not better.
+The GSD Breed Standard sets an ideal height and weight for the both males and females, these standards take into consideration the optimum weight and size in relation to the skeletal and muscular structure required to maintain functionality of the breed.
+In the case of GSDs, bigger is not better.

-German Shepherds if they are kept active, and provided with regular veterinary care will live on average between 11 and 13 years.
-German Shepherds have been known to surpass 14 years but this is uncommon and somewhat unpredictable.
-Knowing your dogs lineage/pedigree and the longevity of his or her ancestors can help to give you an idea of what to expect as your dog reaches its senior years.
+With an active lifestyle and regular veterinary care.
+GSDs average between 11 and 13 years.
+GSDs have been known to surpass 14 years but this is uncommon and somewhat unpredictable.
+Another advantage of a pure bred GSD is knowing your dog's lineage/pedigree and the longevity of his or her ancestors can help to give you an idea of what to expect as your dog reaches its senior years.